UWStout/eec-common/ComponentHierarchy.md

 # Notes from 6/15

 ## Sibling: Connect Status Panel

-Three status icons that behave similar to a drawer.
-Can be clicked to toggle Connect Main Panel.
+This is the drawer that displays the three status icons.
+Clicking it toggles the Connect Main Panel.

 - Paper -> Icons + positioning CSS / OpenArrow
 - Transitions (MaterialUI Theme has createTransition())

 ## Foundation: Connect Main Panel

 - Paper -> PanelTitle + Main content

 ## Main Component

 - List -> Expandable
 - Items under the list are each clickable to expand and show more lists
   - User's status -> click on current affect -> affect survey